davisli1/spotify-music/README.md

 My process will be:
 1. Cleaning Data
+2. Creating Initial Set of Hypothesis to Explore
-2. Exploratory Data Analysis (Answering Initial Hypothesis)
+3. Exploratory Data Analysis (Answering Initial Hypothesis)
-3. Data Preperation (Feature engineering)
-4. Implementing Machine Learning Models
-5. Cross-Validation
-6. Deploying Model (If I have the time)
+4. Written Report to Incorporate Other Variables